Bentley Turbo R: Turbo S

 In 1995, the Bentley Turbo S was announced as a strictly limited model, with envisaged production as fewer than 100 units.
-Effectively a stop-gap model before the introduction of the Bentley Arnage, just 60 units were produced making it the rarest of the Bentley SZ Series of cars, distributed across selected European, Middle Eastern and Asian markets and customers only.
+Effectively a stop-gap model before the introduction of the New Turbo R, just 60 units were produced, making it the rarest of the Bentley SZ Series of cars.
+The cars were sold across selected European, Middle Eastern and Asian markets only, as it was never legalized for sale in North America.
 The engine termed a Blackpool version used Bosch Motronic fuel injection and digital ignition derived from Formula 1 technology, and with a larger exhaust driven Garrett AirResearch turbocharger with intercooler.
 It had a power output of 408 hp.
 The Blackpool engine was also fitted to twelve Bentley Continental S, and to three special build Rolls-Royce Silver Spirit S. The car was fitted with a viscous differential, and with both new 255/55WR17 tyres and traction control fitted, permitted a top speed of 250 km/h.

 In 1996 production of the short wheelbase Turbo R ended, leaving only the model hitherto sold as the Turbo RL - now known simply as the Turbo R. For 1998, the Turbo R was replaced by the sportier yet Turbo RT.